 On the far west side of town.
 The multi-modal path leading into the natural area may be accessed from 3 locations: a path next to the Benton County Fairgrounds, behind the gate off of Oak Creek Rd, and at an entrance off of Reservoir Rd.

-A restored barn offers guests shade and shelter at the base of the hill.
-Bald Hill Barn is a nice shaded spot for park users.
+A rustic barn offers guests shade and shelter at the base of the hill.
 This barn may be reserved for parties and events by completing a Special Use Permit form.
 Please visit the Parks & Recreation office at 1310 SW Avery Park Drive or call us at 541-766-6918.

 Horseback riding and bicycling are permitted seasonally on designated trails.
 Several memorial benches allow guests the opportunity to rest and enjoy the beautiful vistas of nearby farms and the hills beyond.
 An area near the barn is designated as an off-leash dog area.